 - Live captioning has never been more in-demand

 Communication Access Real-Time (CART) services ensure virtual gatherings, livestreams, and webinars are accessible by delivering synchronized speech-to-text captions from a professional transcriber to any screen.
 Although this service is designed to enhance the virtual experience for individuals with hearing loss or deafness, anyone can benefit.
 Having the option to read along can boost comprehension in distracting environments and for those who speak English as a second language.
 Users can then review the complete transcript once a gathering wraps up, whether or not they were present during the live event.

 - Nothing beats human intelligence—for now

 Artificial intelligence has broken new ground in its ability to augment accessibility on websites, apps, and connected devices with very little effort or commitment.
 Still, while AI-powered features may advance digital accessibility efforts across the board, the technology has functional limitations that can’t be ignored.
-For example, current tools for auto-captioning are not yet as accurate as professional human transcribers, and auto-generated alt text typically requires stringent accuracy checks.
 These tools will inevitably improve with time, but for now, they simply don’t replace tried-and-true human-centered accessibility tactics.

 - An inaccessible website means lost revenue

-A recent report by SCORE, the nation’s largest network of mentors dedicated to helping small businesses, revealed that businesses can expand their market and increase employee retention, productivity, and morale by improving accessibility.
+A report by SCORE, the nation’s largest network of mentors dedicated to helping small businesses, revealed that businesses can expand their market and increase employee retention, productivity, and morale by improving accessibility.
 It further noted 71% of web users with disabilities will simply leave a website that is not accessible.
-As Americans with disabilities have a disposable income of $490 million, businesses without fully accessible websites are missing out on a valuable revenue stream.
+The global disability community has a combined disposable income of $1.2 trillion.
+Businesses without fully accessible websites risk losing out on a large revenue stream.

 Chief Information Officer, The Viscardi Center